mrimbault/ephemeral-machines/README.md

 ~~~
 manage.sh init <OPTIONS>
   MANDATORY OPTIONS:
-    -n <project_name>  Name of the configuration, used to name the final directory
+    -n <configuration_name>  Name of the configuration, used to name the final
+                             directory
   OPTIONAL OPTIONS:
-    -d <global_dir>    Main directory used for the configuration
+    -d <global_dir>    Main directory used for the configurations
-    -e                 Erase configuration directory if it already exists
+    -f                 Erase configuration directory if it already exists
     -h                 Print this help
 ~~~